Top 10 Used OCT for Glaucoma as a Screening Tool

 Are there any risks associated with the Glaucoma Test?

-There haven’t been any known risks associated with Glaucoma testing; however, some of the tests described above could be uncomfortable and could temporarily blur your vision.
+There haven’t been any known risks associated with Glaucoma testing; however, some of the tests described above could be uncomfortable and temporarily blur your vision.

 No, the damage caused by glaucoma cannot be reversed, which means the condition will be permanent.
 However, further damage can be halted through surgery and the prescribed medicine.